microsoft/TaskWeaver/README.md

 This innovative framework interprets user requests through code snippets and efficiently coordinates a variety of plugins in the form of functions to execute data analytics tasks in a stateful manner.

+Unlike many agent frameworks that only track the chat history with LLMs in text, TaskWeaver preserves both the **chat history** and the **code execution history**, including the in-memory data.
+This feature enhances the *expressiveness* of the agent framework, making it ideal for processing complex data structures like high-dimensional tabular data.

 <h1 align="center">
     <img src="./.asset/taskweaver_arch.png"/>